What do the different coloured jerseys mean?

 It’s impossible for 180 riders to all cross the line simultaneously, of course, so the Tour (and most other stage races) operates the legal fiction that all the riders in the race’s main pack cross the line at the same time as the first rider of that group.
 But if a split forms and the gap is larger than one second, the next group gets the time of the first rider of that group.
 Overall, it’s designed to save a mad rush for the line and in most cases it’s too difficult to allocate separate times.

 How is the teams classification calculated?

-The teams classification is calculated based on the total time of the first three riders across the line from each team, starting with the prologue and then each individual stage.
-It's not the first three riders on general classification from each team.
+The teams classification is calculated based on the total time of the first three riders across the line from each team each day, rather than the first three riders on general classification from each team.
 The winner of this classification is the team with the lowest cumulative overall time at the end of 20 stages.
 If a team is reduced to less than three riders, they are eliminated from the teams competition.

 How do you get a negative number of points in the points classification?

 A number of readers have commented on a curiosity in the points classification in the fight for the green jersey, where some riders actually have negative points.
 This arises because the organisers impose penalties for various infractions in a number of ways.
-The most common is a fine of so many Swiss Francs.
-A harsher penalty is to deduct time from the rider's GC time, or deduct points from their points tally.
+The most common is a monetary fine, paid in Swiss francs.
+A harsher penalty is to add time from the rider’s GC time, or deduct points from their points tally.
 If the rider has been particularly naughty, they will be disqualified from the race.